-The demonstrative results in Figure \ref{fig:pois500} are based on one sample.
-We further include the results with replications in the appendix as Figure \ref{fig:poisrep500} to visualize the standard error.
-As one can see, the diagonal is within the confidence band of the proposed method even under high level of discreteness, though the proposed method has a large variance under the small mean scenario compared with the other two types residuals.
-When the mean increases to medium level, the variance gets smaller, which is consistent with the theoretical result of Theorem \ref{pamsee}.
+The demonstrative results in Figure~\ref{fig:pois500} are based on one randomly selected sample.
+We further include the results with replications in Figure~\ref{fig:poisrep500} to visualize the standard error.
+The diagonal is within the confidence bands of the proposed method even under a high level of discreteness, though the proposed method has a larger variance under the small mean scenario compared with the other two types of residuals.
+When the mean increases to medium level, the variance of the proposed tool gets smaller, which is consistent with the theoretical result of Theorem \ref{pamsee}.

 As discussed in Section \ref{asym}, the proposed tool requires a relatively large sample size for highly discrete data.
 In the supplementary material, we include examples of smaller sample sizes, from which we can see that the proposed tool might not be suitable for the cases in which the sample size is smaller than 50, in particular when data are highly discrete.
 In addition, we demonstrate in the supplementary material the necessity of at least one continuous covariate for the proposed tool.
 Lacking continuous covariates is nevertheless less of an issue if the mean is large.